Skip to content

 If you have done well on the AP Music Theory Exam: we strongly recommend that you not simply assume you should exempt any of our music theory courses.
 In addition to going into greater depth, Music Theory I (MUT 1111) covers topics not typically addressed in high school AP courses.
 Students who avoid taking MUT 1111 often feel behind in MUT 1112.
 If you take our exemption exam, we will provide feedback so that you can decide what is best for you.
 These exams are hand graded, and we provide specific information that should be helpful (e.g., what grade your part-writing would receive using the standards applied on the MUT 1111 final exam).

-Part 1 of the exemption exams for Aural Skills I (MUT 1241L) will be given shortly before the start of classes via Zoom (contact Dr. Joanna Hunt for the appropriate Zoom link).
+Part 1 of the exemption exams for each level of Aural Skills (MUT 1241L, MUT 1242L, MUT 2246L, and MUT 2247L) will be given shortly before the start of classes via Zoom (contact Dr. Joanna Hunt for the appropriate Zoom link).
 Students who attain a sufficient score on Part 1 (dictation) will then be invited to complete Part 2 (sight singing) via Zoom.

 Students may not attempt to exempt a course in which they were previously enrolled or if they previously attempted the exemption exam.